 Conservation benefit: Protection of a 107-acre watershed and integrated watershed management

 Community benefit: Community micro-hydro system

-The Crocker Range National Park, also called “The Spine of Sabah,” covers 540 square miles of remote forest in the Malaysian state of Sabah on the island of Borneo.
+The Crocker Range National Park, also called “The Spine of Sabah,” covers 540 square miles of remote forest on the island of Borneo.
 It is one of the most important sanctuaries of biodiversity left in Sabah State, which developers have logged extensively.

 Terian Village has agreed to protect a 107-acre watershed area.
-In return, Seacology will fund a micro-hydro energy system, which creates power by harnessing the vertical drop of a stream within the watershed.
+In return, Seacology will fund a micro-hydro energy system, which will provide clean electricity for the village.
+Micro-hydro systems create power by harnessing the vertical drop of a stream in the forest.
 Seacology is working with PACOS Trust, the Borneo Project, Green Empowerment and Tinimungan Popoburu Tulun (TINIPOT, or the Community Development Action Group of Terian) to complete this system.Full or partial funding for this project provided by